 For example, our day trip of the Lake Maggiore, departing from Milan, will take you to the town of Stresa, located in the shore of the lake.
 Founded around the 1st century AD, Stresa is a charming place that you can freely explore, before starting a boat tour on Lake Maggiore, the second largest lake in Italy.
 The cruise will turn around the archipelago of the Borromean Islands, stopping in some of them for exciting explorations.

 In alternative, you can visit the Lake Garda, with a day trip from Milan: first stop of this tour will be Verona, a city rich in art and culture, with a huge archaeological heritage and a charming medieval historic centre.
 You’ll visit its impressive 2nd century AD Arena, the ancient amphitheatre and the famous “balcony of Juliet's house”.
 After the guided tour you’ll discover the villages along the Lake Garda, such as Sirmione, where you’ll visit the Roman Baths, an archaeological complex dating back to the 1st century BC.

-Furthermore, there is a day trip of Lake Como, departing from Milan: an exciting excursion that will start with a visit of the picturesque town of Como and its most important monuments, such as the impressive Villa Olmo and the ancient Basilica of Sant'Abbondio.
+Furthermore, there is Lake Como and Bellagio tour, a day trip of Lake Como departing from Milan: an exciting excursion that will start with a visit of the picturesque town of Como and its most important monuments, such as the impressive Villa Olmo and the ancient Basilica of Sant'Abbondio.
 The itinerary includes a boat trip to enjoy a nice cruise on the lake, surrounded by a magical scenery, until reaching Bellagio, to stroll through craft shops, traditional markets and cafes.